carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

     You may want to find a pattern that makes it easier to remember what's the dialog content, participants and place, like `CharacterPlaceTopic` or whatever makes sense to you.
 This will also make the list easier to navigate and will help with autocomplete in scripts.

 Now that we have a dialog tree, we want to add options for the player to choose.
-To edit the "_PopsyHouseChat_" dialog tree, click the **Open in Editor** icon (find in on the row in the main dock list of Dialog trees).
+To edit the "_PopsyHouseChat_" dialog tree, click the **Open in Editor** icon (locate the dialog tree in the main tab list and find the icon on the entry row).

 !!! info "Under the hood"
     While most of the Popochiu objects we have encountered so far are Godot [Scenes](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html#scenes), dialog trees are Godot [Resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html).